-- Department for Communities and Local Government, Department for Culture, Media & Sport, Department for Education, Ministry of Defence, The Rt Hon Michael Gove MP, The Rt Hon Maria Miller, Dr Andrew Murrison, and The Rt Hon Sir Eric Pickles MP
+- Department for Communities and Local Government, Department for Culture, Media & Sport, Department for Education, Ministry of Defence, The Rt Hon Michael Gove MP The Rt Hon Maria Miller, Dr Andrew Murrison, and The Rt Hon Sir Eric Pickles

 - Part of: